-The agency has 2 Team Managers who have line management and supervisory responsibility for the agency's Supervising Social Workers and support workers.
+The agency has 1 Team Manager who have line management and supervisory responsibility for the agency's Supervising Social Workers and support workers.
+Team Manager has a Certificate in Social Work and has worked in Fostering for over 21 years whilst the other has a Diploma in Social Work.
 The Team Manager oversees the day-to-day support offered to the agency's foster carers and fostered children and makes case decisions accordingly as part of this.
-The Team Managers and Registered Manager oversee the matches undertaken on fostered children referred to the agency, along with supporting positive outcomes being achieved for all children placed.
+The Team Manager and Registered Manager oversee the matches undertaken on fostered children referred to the agency, along with supporting positive outcomes being achieved for all children placed.
 In conjunction with the Registered Manager the Team Manager undertakes auditing, ensures compliance with the Fostering Regulations and Guidance, and strives to achieve good outcomes for children.
 The Team Manager with the Registered Manager oversees the assessment and review of the agency's prospective and existing foster carers.